CNA-Tech/PKS-Ninja/LabGuides/IntroToHelm-HE4490/readme.md

 </details>
 <br/>

-2.1.6 The wordpress/LAMP helm chart used in this example installs apache, wordpress/php, and mysql into seperate containers that share a common pod, and deploys 3 load-balanced instances of this pod.
+2.1.6 The wordpress/LAMP helm chart used in this example installs apache, wordpress/php, and mysql into seperate containers that share a common pod.
 Enter the following command `kubectl get deployment wordpress-lamp -o wide` to view the containers included in the wordpress pod spec.

 Observe in the command output that the `CONTAINERS` column lists the names assigned to the containers in the spec, and the `IMAGES` column lists the source images used to build the containers used in the pods in the `wordpress-lamp` deployment